Hemphill/simple-finder-rename/README.md

 # simple-finder-rename

 Simple service for renaming items in the finder.
-It asked for original and replacement text then does it's thing.
+It asks for original and replacement text then renames all matching files and folders recursively.

 ## Installation